TomShlesinger/Different_coral_population_trajectories/README.md

-This repository includes data and code used in the study entitled:
+This repository includes data and code used in the study titled:

 # Different population trajectories of two reef-building corals with similar life-history traits